fleetdm/fleet/tools/osquery/README.md

 set `KOLIDE_OSQUERY_VERSION` to either `1.8.2` or `latest` (currently 2.1.2) to indicate which version of osquery that you want to run on your containers.

+You will also need to set the environment variable `ENROLL_SECRET` to the value of your kolide enroll secret(configured during the app setup or in the app config UI).

 ### Running osqueryd

 The osqueryd instances are configured to use the TLS plugins at `$LOCALHOST:8080`.
 Using the `example_config.json` in this directory should configure Kolide with the appropriate settings for these `osqueryd` containers to connect.